 I’ve had my fair share of horrible relationships.
 I even tried to “save” my marriage by going to marriage counseling, but to tell you the truth, it was too late.
 The damage had been done and we both already wanted out.
 It was then that I realized that marriage counseling shouldn’t be a last resort for a couple–it should be one of the first options.

-To be honest, I can say for certain that marriage counseling wouldn’t have changed my first marriage and I’m okay with that.
-I know that I am with the right man now and that he is not only the man of my dreams but he is my best friend, my biggest fan, he builds me up and never tears me down, he gives me strength every single day and tells me I can do anything I put my mind to.
-He even calls me ‘determined’ when others call me ‘stubborn’.
+To be honest, I can say for certain that marriage counseling wouldn’t have changed my first marriage and I’m OK with that.
+I know that I am with the right man now and that he is not only the man of my dreams, but my best friend and my biggest fan.
+He builds me up and never tears me down, he gives me strength every single day and tells me I can do anything I put my mind to.
+He even calls me “determined” when others call me “stubborn.”
 He is amazing.